S.Leone Under Curfew After Military Armoury Attacked - UrduPoint

 Witnesses told AFP they heard gunshots and explosions in the city's Wilberforce district, where the armoury is located along with a number of embassies.

-Other witnesses said they heard exchanges of fire near a barracks in Murray Town district, home to the navy, as well as outside another military site in Freetown.
+Other witnesses reported exchanges of fire near a barracks in Murray Town district, home to the navy, as well as outside another military site in Freetown.

-Video posted on social networks showed groups of men on the streets who were described as escaped prisoners.
+Video posted on social networks suggested numerous prisoners had escaped from the central jail.

-AFP could not confirm from the authorities that the prison gates had been opened.
+One man who was in a group filmed on the street by an AFP correspondent said they had escaped from the prison.

+The Economic Community of West African States (ECOWAS) issued a statement underlining "its zero-tolerance for unconstitutional change of government".

+Echoing language used to condemn past coup attempts, ECOWAS spoke of its "utter disgust" over a "plot by certain individuals to acquire arms and disturb the peace and constitutional order in Sierra Leone".

-"I was awakened by a loud sound of heavy machine gun (fire) and bombs coming from the Wilberforce barracks around 4:30 am," witness Susan Kargbo told AFP by telephone.
+Witness Susan Kargbo told AFP by telephone she was woken "by a loud sound of heavy machine gun (fire) and bombs coming from the Wilberforce barracks around 4:30 am.

 "I was shocked and ... the gunshots continued until this morning, it was like a war," she said.